-The 17 NGO signatories of this document wish to present our recommendations on the setting of fishing opportunities for 2023, including for stocks managed by the European Union (EU) alone and stocks shared with third countries like the United Kingdom (UK) and Norway, as well as for deep-sea stocks for 2023 and 2024.
-Our intent is to assist the European Commission, the Council of the EU and the Member States in making decisions on fishing opportunities that finally end overfishing, significantly contribute to restoring and/or maintaining all fish stocks above healthy levels and minimising levels of incidental captures, and safeguard marine ecosystem functions and resilience, also in light of the climate crisis.
+The 19 NGO signatories of this document wish to present our recommendations on the setting of fishing opportunities for 2024, including for stocks managed by the European Union (EU) alone and stocks shared with third countries like the United Kingdom (UK) and Norway.
+Our intent is to assist the European Commission, the Council of the EU and the Member States in making decisions on fishing opportunities that finally end overfishing, significantly contribute to restoring and/or maintaining all fish stocks above healthy levels and to minimising levels of incidental catches, and that safeguard marine ecosystem functions and resilience, also in light of the increasing effects of climate change.
 Finally, rebuilding its own fish populations is also imperative to reduce the EU's dependence on imports from uncooperative yet competitive, high IUU-risk sources such as Russia.